 - Bus riders will enter the building via the cafeteria door.
-Students report directly to their homeroom unless they are getting breakfast. - Student drop-off for car riders will take place on the Transitions Academy side of the Career Center.
-All car riders will enter the building through the side doors that are the Transitions Academy entrance doors.
-Students report directly to the designated room for High School and Middle School Students - Under no circumstances are students to leave school property after arriving at school without the permission of a school official.
+Students report directly to homeroom unless they are getting breakfast. - Student drop-off for car riders will take place in the circle driveway between Colerain Middle and Colerain Elementary.
+All car riders will enter the building through the front doors.
+Students report directly to homerooms unless they are getting breakfast. - Breakfast will be offered as a grab-and-go so the students can eat their breakfast in their homeroom. - Homeroom teachers will dismiss students to their lockers and to the restrooms.
+Students are not to loiter in the halls before homeroom begins.
+Under no circumstances are students to leave school property after arriving at school without the permission of a school official.